Roboy/RoboyVR/00_sphinx_documentation/documentation/Pabi/2_developer_manual.rst

 The plugin does the following.

-1) It loads the model into Gazebo
+1) It loads the model into Gazebo.
-2) It starts a topic with type Float32 as message type for every revolute joint of the PaBi model
+2) It starts a topic with type Float32 as message type for every revolute joint of the PaBi model.
-3) It subscribes to the created topics
+3) It subscribes to the created topics.
-4) It creates a publisher which publishes the pose of PaBi so we can subscribe to the topic on the Unity side
+4) It creates a publisher which publishes the pose of PaBi so we can subscribe to the topic on the Unity side.
-5) It makes PaBi stationary so he does not fall down when the legs are not touching the ground
+5) It makes PaBi stationary so he does not fall down when the legs are not touching the ground.

 The topic names have a special structure: